yabinmeng/nosqlbench-build-docs/site/content/getting_started/01_test_target.md

   ![Keyspace](/../getting_started/keyspace.png)

-- Add an IP to connect to your DB Instance, you can do that by going to the settings of your Astra DB and clicking 'Add Access'.
-Make note of your IP.

 - In the connect menu of your Astra DB Instance, download your secure connect bundle and make note of its path.

 - In your organization settings, you need to generate a Read/Write token and make note of the Client ID and Client Secret.